chrisbigelow/chbigelow-foam/readme.md

-# 👋
+# 👋 Hi, I'm Chris Bigelow

-Hi, I'm Chris Bigelow.
 I'm a software engineer with interests in longevity, exercise, and personal finance.

 If you would like to stay connected to my activity, you can follow me on [Twitter](https://twitter.com/chbigelow) or [subscribe to my longevity newsletter.](https://pareto.substack.com)